DRACULA-HACK/ig-followersbotzz/README.md

 And it have more features also in instagram info gathering we add the Tool insta hack And it have insta report , information gathering ,And brute force
 #
-And in option 10 you can install the instagram mod which created by Sam bro mods
+And in option 10 you can install the instagram mod which created by Sam bro mods And ad mods
 #
 #
 https://www.instamod.net/2021/08/insta-thunder-latest-version-apk.html?m=1